 ±

-I served as an instructor for the Philosophy Residential Summer School run by the UCL Access and Widening Participation Office scheme and the UCL Philosophy Department.
-I ran four sessions introducing students to core areas of theoretical philosophy which included introductions to Epistemology, Philosophy of Language and Philosophy of Mind.
+I served as an instructor for the 2019 UCL Residential Summer School run by the UCL Access and Widening Participation Office scheme and the UCL Philosophy Department.
+I ran four sessions introducing students interested in applying to UCL to core areas of theoretical philosophy.
+This included introductions to Epistemology, Philosophy of Language and Philosophy of Mind.

 ±